caleb221/CNC_BANJO/README.md

     Heat the steel ring until it is red hot and braze the steel with flux and a bronze rod.

+    Use an Angle grinder to remove the excess flat bar, and deburr across the top.

   <br>

   <b>J hooks and Brackets:</b>